ReferenceCLI Reference

 hotdata auth

-This launches a browser window where you can authorize the CLI to access your Hotdata account.
+This launches a browser window where you can sign in and authorize the CLI.
+To create a new account:

 hotdata <command> --api-key <api_key>